hyling/kean.github.io/_posts/2016-01-26-image-caching.markdown

 Why HTTP cache?
 It's an industry standard that fits the needs of most users.
 HTTP provides all kinds of tools for caching and chances are that your server already supports it.

-In addition to on-disk cache it's imperative to have a separate in-memory cache for fast access to decompressed images that are ready for display.
+In addition to on-disk cache, it's imperative to have a separate in-memory cache for fast access to decompressed images that are ready for display.

 *This guide focuses on images, but it most certainly applies to the other areas too.
-Its purpose is to answer some of the common questions about caching, and to provide references to a much more comprehensive sources.*
+Its purpose is to answer some of the common questions about caching, and to provide references to more comprehensive sources.*

 > ## TL;DR
 - Each resource can define its caching policy via HTTP cache headers